Lance HadleyInterim Chief Executive Officer

-Lance is an IT specialist with ten years of experience building user-oriented digital information platforms, data integration tools, and content management systems.
-Lance has completed IT-related assignments for clients such as Google, Global Affairs Canada, Department of Foreign Affairs and Trade (Australia), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ, Germany), Oxfam Canada, World Vision Canada, Engineers without Borders, Palladium, the Canadian Partnership for Women and Children’s Health, TradeMark East Africa, and the Canadian International Development Platform (formerly the North-South Institute, Canada).
-Lance is currently pursuing a PhD in International Affairs from the Norman Paterson School of International Affairs (Carleton University, Ottawa).
-His research focuses on the geospatial methods of economic risk and volatility.
+Lance is an IT and data management specialist with over ten years of experience building user-oriented digital information platforms, data integration tools, and content management systems.
+Lance has completed research and IT-related assignments for clients such as Google, United Nations Institute for Training and Research, Global Affairs Canada, Department of Foreign Affairs and Trade (Australia), Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ, Germany), Oxfam Canada, World Vision Canada, Engineers without Borders, Palladium, the Century Foundation, the Canadian Partnership for Women and Children’s Health, TradeMark East Africa, the Canadian International Development Platform (formerly North-South Institute, Canada).
+Lance holds a PhD (ABD) in International Affairs from the Norman Paterson School of International Affairs (Carleton University, Ottawa).

 Julia HakspielChief Strategy Officer

 Julia has been working in the area of trade, regional integration and social development in East Africa for over seven years and has direct experience designing and implementing trade and development programmes with a focus on gender and poverty.
 She has worked with leading organisations in this field such as TradeMark East Africa, DFID, Danida, Sida, the International Trade Centre, the World Trade Organization and the World Bank.
 She holds an MSc in Development Studies from the London School of Economics.

 David has over seven years of experience leading field operations in East Africa.
 David previously managed research projects for the Busara Center for Behavioural Economics and Innovations for Poverty Action.
 He holds a BSc in Information Sciences from Moi University.